hideyukiinada/ml/examples/readme_gan.md

 Generator is responsible for generating a real-looking fake image from noise.
 Discriminator is responsible for telling the fake objects from real objects.
 During a training process, you alternate training for Discriminator and Generator.
 As you iterate through many cycles, Generator learns to produce more real-looking fake images.
 Now GAN became very popular and there are many variants.
-Most notably DCGAN and Cycle GAN.
+Most notably [DCGAN](https://arxiv.org/abs/1511.06434) and [CycleGAN](https://junyanz.github.io/CycleGAN/).
 The latter can generate images of zebras from horse images!

 In this article, I would like to dive a little deeper and explaine how I implemented GAN to generate digit (number) looking images from scratch.